ssmirnovacode/my-coffeeshop/README.md

 # My Coffeeshop

-A website of an imaginary coffeeshop, for demo purposes only.
+A website of an imaginary coffeeshop, demo purposes only.

 https://ssmirnovacode.github.io/my-coffeeshop/

 ## Key features
 - Responsive design (implemented with CSS grid and @media queries);
-- Data fetched from and posted to Firebase Realtime Database
+- Data fetched from and posted to Firebase Cloud Firestore
 - Order coffee to be picked up at the store (no payment online)

 ## Technologies used in this project